Children’s Discovery Forest

 We encourage families and children to visit often throughout the seasons, pack a picnic, and enjoy the forest with all their senses.
 Please remember to respect the plants, animals, and insects in the area and observe all signs.
 We are a pack-it-in and pack-it-out play area.
 Pets are also welcome, as long as they are picked up after and under control.
 Thank you for keeping our forest and gardens beautiful for others to enjoy as well.

 The easiest way to find us is to map The Lake Wilderness Arboretum; 22520 SE 248th Street, Maple Valley, WA.
-Approaching the Arboretum along 248th, stay straight and take the left-hand gravel driveway (the paved road wll take you to the Maple Valley Lodge.)
+Approaching the Arboretum along 248th, stay straight and take the left-hand gravel driveway (the paved road wll take you to the Lake Wilderness Lodge.)
 Follow the gravel road and you will find parking on your right-hand side.
 From the meadow, find the large Totem Pole.
 The entrance is the pathway directly to the right.

 Hours: Monday-Friday 12:00pm-8:00pm, Saturday-Sunday 8:00am-8:00pm